 Throughout its years of existence, the David has suffered countless fractures and cracks in its shins and ankles.
 After too many risky situations, the statue is currently placed on a semi-seismic platform which protects the masterpiece from damage during any more earthquakes.

 Though both the Statue and the Gallery are under heavy surveillance and security now, it wasn’t always as strict.
 The Gallery learned its lesson in 1991 when Pierro Canata, an Italian Artist, snuck a hammer in and smashed off the David’s toe.
 Ouch!

 Statue of David Tickets

 While you do not need to go on a tour to view the Statue of David, it certainly helps.
 With the Galleria dell’Accademia being a popular tourist attraction, lines can get long and rooms can get crowded.
 The museum itself does not give nearly enough information about the artworks inside, so for those who want a more immersive tour, check out the Florence Walking Tour.
 Our guide will walk you through the museum showing you some highlights as well as hidden gems and of course, showing you our favorite guy: the David.

 - If you want us to arrange the entertainment in Florence (and beyond!), contact our Trip Planning Team to coordinate an unforgettable Italian experience.

-- Check out our YouTube video about how to do Florence in a Day.
+- Check out our YouTube video and step-by-step guide about how to do Florence in a Day.
 If you’d rather let us guide you, check out our Florence tours.